 What are the advantages of PrEP?

-Although PrEP is not intended to replace other methods for HIV prevention, in certain situations it may provide an alternative form of prevention for those who do not use condoms or new needles regularly.
-For example, PrEP may provide another method of protection for those who are unable to negotiate condom use with their partner(s), people in serodiscordant relationships (where one partner is HIV-negative and the other is HIV-positive) who wish to conceive a child, or people who inject drugs but are not able to obtain new needles, or other people who have difficulty using condoms consistently for whatever reason.
+Although PrEP is not intended to replace other methods for HIV prevention, it can provide an alternative form of prevention for those who do not use condoms or new needles regularly.
+For example, PrEP may provide another method of protection for those who are unable to negotiate condom use with their partner(s), people in serodiscordant relationships (where one partner is HIV-negative and the other is HIV-positive) who wish to conceive a child, people who inject drugs but are not able to obtain new needles, or other people who have difficulty using condoms consistently for whatever reason.

 What are some of the safety concerns associated with PrEP?